PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:02:31
+Last updated: 2024-04-02 18:03:05
-Random Quote: If you lose today, win tomorrow.
-In this never-ending spirit of challenge is the heart of a victor. - Daisaku Ikeda
+Random Quote: Think as a wise man but communicate in the language of the people. - William Butler Yeats